fwinkelbauer/Bumpy/README.md

 Most of the build systems that I have seen or worked with in the past create a workflow in which they utilize a single source (e.g. a file called `version.txt`, or a tool such as [GitVersion](https://github.com/GitTools/GitVersion)) to inject version information into a set of files (`AssemblyInfo.cs`, `*.csproj`, `*.nuspec`, `*.xml`, ...).
 These files  might contain "blank versions" (`0.0.0`, `0.0.0.0`) which are only ever changed in memory while a build is active.
-I prefer to store all file changes in a source code management system.
+I prefer to persist version changes so that I can track the history in any source control management system.
-Bumpy was born because I wanted a simple tool that I can use to handle version information across several files in one operation.
+Bumpy was born because I wanted a simple tool that I can use to update version information across several files in one operation.

 ## Getting Started

-Using Bumpy in a .NET Framework project is rather easy:
+Using Bumpy in a .NET project is rather easy:

 - Download the Bumpy NuGet package (or install it via Chocolatey - `choco install bumpy.portable`)
+- Make sure that the `<version>` tag exists in your `MyProject.csproj` file if the project uses .NET Standard or .NET Core
 - Type `bumpy new` in the Package Manager Console in Visual Studio

-Afterwards you will find a `.bumpyconfig` in your solution.
+Afterwards you will find a `.bumpyconfig` file in your solution.
 Type `bumpy list` to see the version of each project:

 ```
 ConsoleApp1\Properties\AssemblyInfo.cs (AssemblyVersion): 1.0.0.0